This post was most recently updated on October 31st, 2019

 There really is no hard and fast rule on this.
 Even professional tree decorators seem to have differing viewpoints.
 But I know what always works for me.
 So, friends, here is my fool-proof method.
 I use it each and every Christmas when decorating Christmas trees that look like this one!

 My Christmas tree is pre-lit.
 But, obviously, if you have a real tree, you already know you need to put the lights on first!
-There’s a good article over at Better Homes & Gardens on How to Decorate which explains the differences in the types of lights you can choose from.
+In both cases, check that all the lights are working before you proceed with the decorations.
+There is nothing worse than decorating your Christmas tree, only to discover that half the lights don’t work.
+OK, well maybe having your fully decorated tree fall over is worse.
+(Been there, done that, got the t-shirt lol.)
+And, if you are looking for lights, there’s a good article over at Better Homes & Gardens on How to Decorate which explains the differences in the types of lights you can choose from.

 What Goes on a Christmas First: Ribbon or Ornaments?

 Here’s the order that I always do things in:

 When deciding what goes on a Christmas tree first, I always start with the ribbon.
 Sometimes people are surprised at this!

 Why Ribbon Goes on Christmas Tree First

 The reason why I put the ribbon on a Christmas tree first is because I like to get the ribbon deep into the tree.
 If the ornaments were already on the tree, they’d be in the way of getting the ribbon in the right spots.
 Or worse, I’d break a few.
 If I am using an extra wide ribbon, like a burlap, I’ll start with the widest and work my way down.
 Then, I’ll add any narrower ribbon before moving on.

 How to Put Ribbon on Christmas Tree